mss423/data602-fall2023/assignment-3/README.md

 You will be using data from a very useful database on baseball teams, players and seasons curated by Sean Lahman available at [http://www.seanlahman.com/baseball-archive/statistics/](http://www.seanlahman.com/baseball-archive/statistics/).
 The database has been made available as a `sqlite` database [https://github.com/jknecht/baseball-archive-sqlite](https://github.com/jknecht/baseball-archive-sqlite). `sqlite` is a light-weight, file-based database management system that is well suited for small projects and prototypes.

-You can read more about the dataset here: [http://seanlahman.com/files/database/readme2014.txt](http://seanlahman.com/files/database/readme2014.txt).

-You can download the `sqlite` file directly from github at [https://github.com/jknecht/baseball-archive-sqlite/raw/master/lahman2014.sqlite](https://github.com/jknecht/baseball-archive-sqlite/raw/master/lahman2014.sqlite).

 You will be accessing the `sqlite` database in python using the [sqlite package](https://docs.python.org/2/library/sqlite3.html).
 This package provides a straightforward interface to extract data from `sqlite` databases using standard SQL commands.

 Once you establish a connection with the `sqlite` database, you can store query results directly in a pandas dataframe using the [read_sql](http://pandas.pydata.org/pandas-docs/version/0.15.0/generated/pandas.read_sql.html) function.